apeoverflow/Auto-Pay-Protocol/documentation/sdk-backend.md

 })
 ```

-For a full merchant server with checkout URLs, auth, access gating, and database tracking, see the **Merchant Checkout Example**.
+For a full merchant server with checkout URLs, auth, access gating, and database tracking, see the [Merchant Checkout Example](./merchant-checkout-example.md).

 ---